 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lucerne is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lucerne is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lucerne who work in food service (11.64%), healthcare suport services (10.76%), and office and administrative support (10.39%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lucerne telecommute to their jobs.
+Overall, about 12.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lucerne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lucerne doesn't have a public transportation system that people use for their commute.

 The citizens of Lucerne have a very low rate of college education: just 6.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.